Always Dress For The Water Temperature Fengquan Guan May 9th, 2010 - Milford, Connecticut

 When he didn’t return within two hours, Guan’s friend called the local police and the Coast Guard was brought in to search the area.
 Using helicopters, Falcon jets, and rescue boats, police and Coast Guard personnel initially canvassed 1,250 square miles searching for him.
 The search was finally called off the next day at 9 p.m. after no sign of either Guan or his kayak could be found.

-Case Note - The Wind Shadow
+The Wind Shadow Trap

 Guan had planned to take a short paddle along the shoreline, but at some point he got far enough offshore that his kayak was caught by the wind.
 This can happen very suddenly and without warning when the boat leaves the protection of the wind shadow.

-He was unable to paddle back against the wind, something that's particularly challenging for a single paddler in a double kayak, and at some point he capsized.
-His kayak was blown over 30 miles across Long Island Sound and washed up in Southold on the north shore of Long Island.
+His kayak was blown 32 miles across Long Island Sound and washed up in Southold on the north shore of Long Island.
 The current carried his body out around Montauk Point and into the Atlantic Ocean, and then south along the coast until it washed up on a beach in Amagansett.

 Major Contributing Factors